SriniRaghav007/Animefy/README.md

 # Animefy
-Photo filter made using OpenCV to toonify your Images which is being implemented using a discord bot.
+Photo filter made using OpenCV to toonify your Images, which is being implemented using a discord bot.